reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 1. Ensure that the device app you created in Visual Studio Code is still running.

-    If not, run it in the Visual Studio Code terminal using **dotnet run**.

 1. On your Resources tile, to open you Storage account blade, click on **vibrationstore<inject key="DeploymentID" enableCopy="false" />**.

     ![](./media/lab7img19.png)